 So where does this leave me when it comes to the positives of the movie?
 Well the special effects used for the character of Ryuk are certainly well done (although they admittedly pale in comparison to most Hollywood efforts) and the use of Shido Nakamura to once again provide his voice means that his persona stays relatively intact.
 It’s probably fair to say they could have kept a little of his darker sense of humour in there but he’s certainly my most memorable aspect of the film and adds a lot to every scene he appears in.
 I’d also say the pacing is adequate and even though I spent the running time picking holes, it moves quickly enough to never force you to reach for the off button on your television.

 Being a fan of the anime, I’m not sure whether I’m the best or worst person to review this film.
-It’s fair to say a newcomer without prior knowledge of what has been lost would probably be more forgiving, but when you’re converting one medium to another there shouldn’t be any reason for the overall quality of the story to dip this much.
-A Hollywood remake is also on the cards for ‘Death Note’ which is probably only going to tarnish the name further so I’m just going to set up camp on my sofa and treasure my DVDs of the anime.
+It’s fair to say a newcomer without prior knowledge of what has been lost would probably be more forgiving, but when you’re converting one medium to another there really isn’t any reason for the overall quality of the story to dip this much.
+A Hollywood remake is also on the cards (which is probably only going to tarnish the name further) but personally I think I’ll just be sticking to the source.